onqtam/headjack/src/topics.md

 curators of communities can literally whitelist accounts & types of accounts and compete on the best possible discourse - we can let the moderators run the thing and make a buck while doing so - and compete!

+spam protection: we can see the source of accounts that are often labeled as spam - if they are coming from a specific IDM (because it's much cheaper to create new accounts from an IDM) fighting spam - in this system every event has provable provenance of who sent it and who their IDM is - we can track & label/exclude/punish IDMs that are the originators of spam - this is much better than the crude ways email fought spam - by blacklisting IP ranges and all that

 ██████████████████████████████████████████████████████████████████████████████
 # Structured data & improving the signal/noise ratio
 ██████████████████████████████████████████████████████████████████████████████